The beginning: The Hustin factory

 David Johnston opens a pottery in Bacalan where at some point 700 people work.
 He imports fuel and raw materials from England.
 The production becomes industrial, with printed designs in varied colors and patterns and with wavy edges.

 In 1845 Jules Vieillard succeeds David Johnston.
 His way of business is crucial to the industrial successes of the plant in Bacalan, but also to the artistic quality of the products, which was unanimously applauded at the world exhibition.
 Hence we frequently speak of 'Vieillard' pottery.
+Jules Vieillard starts looking for another source of raw materials, and finds it in Perigueux, Riberac and Bayonne.
+The objects with oriental designs, which he developed in his last years, are very popular amongst the fans.

 The commercial success of Vieillard earthenware is substantial, and comparable to the pottery factories of Creil-Montereau.
 The products are widely sold in the Paris region, but also exported by ships leaving the port of Bordeaux.

 In 1865 Vieillard's sons take over the company.
 They produce pottery with varied designs, mainly flowers and birds.
+The factory closes in 1895.

 Bron: Wikipedia